j3ffyang/instguid/instguid.md

 	files to be buffered more effectively.
-	if iostat cmd indicates I/O activity is not distributed among the sys disk drives, and the util of one or more disk drives is often 40- 50% or more, -> consider reorg fs. if workload access patterm is random, -> adding disks and distributing the randomlu accessed files across more drives.
+	if iostat cmd indicates I/O activity is not distributed among the sys disk drives, and the util of one or more disk drives is often 40- 50% or more, -> consider reorg fs. if workload access pattern is random, -> adding disks and distributing the randomly accessed files across more drives.

 Disk- Physical volume level report
 	#filemon -o /tmp/filemonLF.out -O pv